Prediction Explanations for clusters¶

 Clustering lets you explore your data by grouping and identifying natural segments, capturing latent behavior that's not explicitly captured by a column in the dataset.
 Using Prediction Explanations with clustering, you can uncover the factors that most contribute to model outcomes.
 For example, targeted marketing strategies can be built using clustering models to assign logical clusters to data samples.
 With that insight, you can develop models that comply with regulations, easily explain the clustering model outcomes to stakeholders, and identify high-impact factors to help focus their business strategies.

 Interpret Prediction Explanations¶

 Prediction Explanations for clustering models work very much like they do with multiclass projects, including support for text and image explanations.
-Follow those instructions to generate explanations.
-The following describes working with the results that are unique to clustering.
+This section describes generating explanations and then working with the results that are unique to clustering.